Central Coast Coffee Brazil Recanto da Mata Catucai Pulped Natural espresso coffee beans 1kg bag

 Our coffees are scored using the Specialty Coffee Association (SCA) protocol by Q Grader–certified cuppers.
 A score of 80+ qualifies as specialty grade — clean, well-processed, and high quality.
 80–84 coffees are more common and often used in blends.
 85–87 are brighter, more complex, and better suited for high-quality filter brews.
 88–90 are exceptional, and 90+ coffees are ultra-rare, often Cup of Excellence (COE) winners — the best in the world.

 Suitable with Milk?
-No
+Yes

 ?